Multi-Armed Bandits and Quantum Channel Oracles: Setting and Main Results

 \subsubsection{Reusable oracles}

 We now consider oracles as in \eqref{eq:oracle_col}, i.e., we can query arms in superposition, but we can only retrieve the reward for one chosen realization of the randomness.
 A similar type of oracle was considered in \cite{quantum_hedging}.
 They show that hedging algorithms can be implemented using these oracles which have runtime $O(\sqrt{N})$ for $N$ arms, thus offering a quadratic speedup compared to the classical algorithm.
 Their setting is not directly comparable to the best arm identification problem for multi-armed bandits considered here.
-We try to identify the best arm while in their setting an $\eps$-optimal arm is sufficient.
-On the other hand, they want to control the regret.
-We only give partial results for this case.
+We try to identify the best arm, while in their setting an $\eps$-optimal arm is sufficient.
+On the other hand, they want to control a suitable variant of the regret. \blue{ One motivation is that as in Section~\ref{sec:erm} we want to identify the observable $A_i$ from a collection of observables that has the maximal expectation.
+But in contrast to the previous setting, we cannot perform arbitrary manipulations on the experimental setup (because $\mc{H}_P$ corresponds to a quantum system we study and not part of the computing device).
+Instead, we can only apply maps that transition between different $\omega$ values from the fixed basis of $\mc{H}_P$ and probe the system through the oracle $O$.
+As stated above, this is equivalent to having access to oracles of the form $O_{X_t}$ acting on $\mc{H}_A\otimes \mc{H}_R$.
+While this setup might be not the physically most relevant model, it is nevertheless helpful as an intermediate setting that helps us understand when different speedups arise.
+For this case we can only give partial results. }

-In our case the Hilbert space $\mc{H}_P$ is the state space of a quantum system whose properties we want to probe through the oracle $O$.
-We assume that we can prepare a fixed set of basis states on $\mc{H}_P$.
-However, $\mc{H}_P$ is not part of our computing device so we cannot query, e.g., in superposition over the internal reward randomness.
 We have the following result. \begin{theorem} For confidence $\delta\in (0,1)$ there is a quantum algorithm that outputs the best arm with probability $1-\delta$ using